The Wonder

 41

-Another way to lessen the temptation to be unkind or unfair is to memorize and recall a nice notion that counters a not-nice one you’d like to discard.
+Another way to lessen the temptation to be unkind or unfair is to memorize and recall a notion that counters one you’d like to discard.
 Provided the nice counter notion sufficiently rings true, recalling it should be helpful.

 Focusing on one of the niceness tips you come across while reading this book may help you get the preceding strategy underway.